 Your cycling training will fit around your academic studies and will usually take place in the mornings.
 A typical Junior rider who competes regularly will train for around 12-15 hours per week which means that your college course and training will add up to less than 30 hours per week, giving you plenty of time to find a job and to socialise.

-Whilst Manchester Cycling Academy will have a road, endurance focus, we will welcome applications from BMX, Track Sprinters and Mountain Bike riders so that you can continue with your development towards high level performance.
+Manchester Cycling Academy will not cater just for road, endurance athletes.
+We welcome applications from Triathletes, Track Athletes, BMX, Track Sprinters and Mountain Bike riders so that you can continue with your development towards high level performance.

 Our academic partner is a further education college based in South West Manchester and has a long and proud history of providing high class education and in its most recent Ofsted inspection, it received an excellent rating meaning that you will receive an excellent education.

 Alongside its partnership with Manchester Cycling Academy, our partner supports a number of other leading sports academies in the region.